-The information in the estimated results for fiscal year 2014-15 is based on actual results as at November 30, 2014 and on forecasts for the remainder of the fiscal year.
-Forecasts have been made for the planned results for the 2015-16 fiscal year.
+The information in the forecast results for fiscal year 2015-16 is based on actual results as at November 30, 2015 and on forecasts for the remainder of the fiscal year.
+Forecasts have been made for the planned results for the 2016-17 fiscal year.

 The main assumptions underlying the forecasts are as follows:

 - Additional authorities will be sought in 2015-16 for the New Bridge for the St. Lawrence Corridor Project.
-Potential additional funds related to these authorities are not included in this Future-oriented Statement of Operations.
+Funding to be sought through the 2015-16 Supplementary Estimates C are included in these forecasts.

-- Expenses and revenues, including the determination of amounts internal and external to the government, are based on historical experience adjusted to reflect current authorities.
+- Expenses and revenues, including the determination of amounts internal and external to the government, are based on historical data adjusted to reflect current authorities.

 3. Variations and Changes to the Forecast Financial Information

-In preparing this Future-oriented Statement of Operations, Infrastructure Canada has made estimates and assumptions concerning the future.
+In preparing this Future-oriented statement of operations, INFC has made estimates and assumptions concerning the future.
 These estimates and assumptions may differ from the subsequent actual results.
-Estimates and assumptions are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
+Estimates and assumptions are continually evaluated and are based on experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.